papr8ka/-lwjgl-basics-wiki/ShaderLesson4.md

 ![RealTime](http://i.imgur.com/OAadq.gif)

 The above example uses [simplex noise](https://github.com/ashima/webgl-noise/wiki) to modulate the texture coordinates before sampling from the mask.
-It would be a particularly cool way to blur water and land textures in an undulating motion.
+It would be a particularly cool way to blend water and land textures in a wave-like motion.

 ## Lesson 5